Police arrest man claiming to have bomb near U.S. Capitol | Law-Order

 Police shut down streets and evacuated nearby buildings as they negotiated with Roseberry, 49.
 "He gave up and did not resist and our folks were able to take him into custody without incident," Manger said.

 Police did not say whether he had any explosives.
+Two law enforcement sources, speaking on condition of anonymity, said it appeared he had acted alone.
 A video livestreamed on Facebook showed Roseberry, a bald white man with a goatee, speaking inside a black truck parked on a sidewalk.

 "The revolution's on, it's here," Roseberry said in the video, while appearing to hold a large metal cannister on his lap.
 "I'm ready to die for the cause."
 His ex-wife, Crystal Roseberry, told Reuters that he had been diagnosed with schizophrenia and had threatened her with firearms in the past.
 She said she divorced him about eight years ago.